Learning the smoothness of noisy curves with application to online curve estimation: Local regularity estimation

+where $|I|$ denotes the length of the interval $I$ and, recall, $\mu$ is the expectation of $M$.
+In the following, we introduce our conditions using the interval $ J_{\mu}(\T) $, which depends on $\mu$.
+The theoretical results we derive are non-asymptotic, in particular they hold for any fixed $\mu$, provided it is sufficiently large.
+If one is interested by asymptotic results corresponding to the case where $\mu$ increases to infinity, then our $ J_{\mu}(\T) $ is eventually contained in any fixed neighborhood of $\T$.
+In this case, one can state all the assumptions on $X$ in a more standard way, using a fixed interval instead of our $ J_{\mu}(\T) $.

-We assume that the process $X$ generating the continuous curves $X^{(1)},\dotsc,X^{(N)}$ satisfies
+We assume that the process $X$ generating the continuous curves $X^{(1)}\!,\dotsc,X^{(N)}$ satisfies

-for some $\HT\in (0,1]$.
-Here and in the following, $\asympp$ means the left-hand side is equal to the right-hand side times a quantity which tends towards 1 when $\mu$ increases.
+for some $\HT\in (0,1]$ and $L_{t_0}>0$ which could both change with $\T$.
+Here and in the following, $\asympp$ means the left-hand side is equal to the right-hand side times a quantity which tends towards 1 when $|v-u|\rightarrow 0$.
 When the trajectories of $X$ are not differentiable, $\HT$ is what we call the \emph{local regularity of the process $X$ at $\T$}.
 For now, we focus on this case.
 When, with probability 1, the trajectories of $X$ admits derivatives of order $\KT\geq 1$ in a neighborhood of $\T$, the property \eqref{key_condX} will be used for the derivative of order $\KT$ of the smooth trajectories.
 In this smooth case, the local regularity of the process $X$ at $\T$ will be $\KT+\HT$.
-See Section \ref{Htgeq1}.
+See the comment following Theorem~\ref{thm:Ht0}.

+Some commonly used processes have the eigenvalues of the covariance operator such that, for some $\nu >1$, $\lambda_j \sim j^{-\nu}$, $j \geq 1$.
+Such processes have a constant local regularity.
+Moreover, $\KT+\HT= (\nu-1)/2$.
+As an example, the stationary fractional Ornstein-Uhlenbeck process with index $\rho\in (0,2)$ has the covariance function

+which yields $\nu = 1+\rho$, $\HT\equiv \rho/2$ and $\KT=0$.
+Among the nonstationary processes satisfying our condition \eqref{key_condX}, we can mention the fractional Brownian motion with Hurst exponent $ H \in(0,1)$, for which $\HT\equiv H$ and $\lambda_j \sim j^{-(1+2H)}$.
+Examples with $\KT >0$ could be obtained by $\KT-$times integration of the processes with $\KT=0$, such as for instance the so-called $\KT-$integrated Brownian motion.
+See, \emph{e.g.}, \cite{pages04} for more details on these examples.

 To construct our estimator of $\HT$, we consider the event

 which is expected to be of high probability.
 Let $\mathbf 1_{\mathcal{B}}$ denote the indicator of $\mathcal{B}$ and let us define the expectation operator